jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 - DONE: Clean up plan section to avoid confusing and misleading sections
 - Summarize each section such that its easy to get the gist of the content in one skim:
-    - smart questions: from 181 lines -> 80 lines
+    - DONE: smart questions: from 181 lines -> 80 lines
     - DONE: einstellug effect: from 11 lines -> 7 lines
     - DONE: xy problem: 30 lines -> 20 lines
     - DONE: no hello: 21 lines -> 15 lines